CEJ2VH/MonteCarlo/README.md

 #Add those dice to a list
 dt=[dt1,dt2,dt3]

+#You can change the weight of a die face if you like.
+This makes the face more likely to be rolled
+dt2.change_weight(1,5)

 #Pass the list to a game object.
 This allows you to "play"
 gt=game(dt)
 gt.play(10)